We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 A negative correlation means that as one asset’s value increases, the other tends to decrease.

-Investors seek negatively correlated assets or returns stream to balance their portfolios and manage risk.
+Investors and traders look for negatively correlated assets or returns stream to balance their portfolios and manage risk.

-Not all negative correlations are equal; the strength can vary significantly.
+Not all negative correlations are equal; the strength can vary, which changes their mathematical value to a portfolio.

 Key Takeaways – Negative Correlation Strategies

 • Uncorrelated strategies help to improve return-to-risk ratios.
-However, negative correlation strategies are even better.
+Negative correlation strategies are even better.

 • Diversification Power